Requirements/advice to kayakers escorting swimmers/providing safety cover at BLDSA Events

 The BLDSA reserves the right to refuse the use of a boat should it be deemed unsuitable by event officials.

-- All paddlers are required to wear a suitable personal floatation device and those using closed cockpit kayaks are required to use a spray deck.
+- All paddlers are required to wear a suitable and properly fitted personal floatation device and those using closed cockpit kayaks may be required to use a spray deck if the conditions dictate it.

 - Paddlers are advised that they need to wear clothing suitable for being on the water for several hours in potentially changeable weather conditions and to carry food/hydration for the duration of the event.